radiac/mara/docs/introduction.rst

 5. Lastly we call the :ref:`method_service_run` method on the service to collect any settings from the command line and start the server.

+Event handlers (or sub-handlers, like ``command``) are the primary way you'll interact with your service.
 Client event handlers can also prompt the client for input by using ``yield`` - see :ref:`event_handlers` for more details.

-Event handlers (or sub-handlers, like ``command``) are the primary way you'll interact with your service.
+Although we ran it here with ``python``, you will normally want to run it using the angel - see :ref:`_angel` for details.

 More examples